Ana Bárbara

-Altagracia Ugalde Motta (born January 10, 1971), better known as Ana Bárbara, is a Mexican singer.
-She has become a prominent figure within Latin entertainment since her professional debut in 1994 and is one of the leading female figures in regional Mexican music.
+Altagracia Ugalde Motta (born 10 January 1971), better known as Ana Bárbara, is a Mexican singer.
+She has become a prominent figure within Latin entertainment since her professional debut in 1994 and is one of the leading female figures in regional Mexican and grupero music.

-She is recognized for her musical talent as well as her sex appeal.
-With a distinct vocal range, songwriting and producing talent, Ana Bárbara has defined the modern Grupero performance and is one of the few regional Mexican acts to garner an international following that extends beyond Mexico and the United States.

 In the past two decades, Bárbara has released eleven studio albums, eighteen compilation albums, over thirty music videos, and four music video DVDs.
 She has sold over 6 million records in Mexico, Central America, South America, and the United States; she is also the recipient of Latin music's most prestigious accolades.

 Career

 Early career

 In 1988, Ana Bárbara entered the local Miss Universe-sponsored Miss Mexico beauty pageant representing her native state of San Luis Potosí and won; however, she lost at the national level.
 By then, an unknown Altagracia Ugalde moved forward and began to seize any opportunity to sing at local talent shows, and at times professionally at variety of music events and festivals.
 In the 1990s she had the opportunity to tour overseas in Colombia and represent Mexico's mariachi music.

 In 1993, Ana Bárbara was proclaimed the Ambassador of Ranchera Music.
 She also earned the El Rostro Bonito de El Heraldo de México ("The Heraldo's Beautiful Face") award.
 As a result, she was invited to perform for Pope John Paul II during a Mass at The Vatican.
 When Mass neared its close; however, she still hadn't been given an opportunity to sing, so she interrupted the proceedings, commanded the attention of the Pope, and began to sing.
 After mass Pope John Paul II approached her, blessed her, and wished her luck in her career.
 In 1994, she was noticed by record executives from Fonovisa, one of the top labels in the regional Mexican market.
 After signing with Fonovisa, she created artistic stage name "Ana Bárbara" and launched her self-titled debut album Ana Bárbara.
 Songs like Sacúdeme and Nada helped Bárbara establish herself as a Grupero star.
 Bárbara released her second album titled La Trampa in July 1995, also produced by Aníbal Pastor.
 La Trampa catapulted her popularity and immediately became a commercial and radio hit.
 Bárbara received industry accolades as well as invitations to tour and open for some of the biggest regional Mexican artists, such as Vicente Fernandez and Los Tigres del Norte.
 She has appeared on important Latin American television shows such as Sabado Gigante and Siempre en Domingo.
 Consecutive hits and popular music videos, such as Me Asusta Pero Me Gusta and La Trampa, topped Billboard Hot Latin Tracks and established her as La Reina Grupera (The Queen of Grupero Music).